CASA Café or Lunch & Learn (continuing education for current volunteers)

 TBRI® An Overview: Putting the Pieces Together

-This short video explains the principles and concepts behind Trust-Based Relational Intervention®, a proven method for enriching the lives of at-risk, vulnerable children, adolescents, and their families.
+This short video explains the principles and concepts of Trust-Based Relational Intervention®, a proven method for enriching the lives of at-risk, vulnerable children, adolescents, and their families.
 Trauma can impair language, sensory processing, and coping skills, and can lead to perplexing behaviors that are often mistaken for aggression or mental illness.
-This video features world-renowned experts who share research that documents how consistently positive experiences with loving caregivers can re-wire a child’s brain for lasting change.
+This video features world-renowned experts who share research that documents how consistently positive experiences with loving caregivers can re-wire a child’s brain fora lasting change.

 Meth Addiction in Hawai’i – Podcast Series